 If you are looking to invest in a start-up, lean towards those with a diversity of voices at the top.

 Does the investment fit your philosophy?

 Corporate philosophies can look great on the page (and even better on a fancy sign outside your HQ) but can quickly become something to hide when potential profits are on the table.
-When sourcing dealflow, investment opportunities will come along that are outside your comfort zone in a multitude of ways – including ethical concerns.
+When sourcing dealflow, investment opportunities will come along that is outside your comfort zone in a multitude of ways – including ethical concerns.

 It’s all too easy to weigh up the factors and conclude ‘yes, but the money’ and dive into an investment, but that decision has to be balanced against your long-term strategy.
 If one of your aims is to attract great talent, will this investment hurt that?
-If your investing in a sector or location you’re not familiar with, are you underestimating the challenges?
-Will it set up competing factions within your own company?
+If you're investing in a sector or location you’re not familiar with, are you underestimating the challenges?
+Will, it set up competing factions within your own company?

 While a philosophy looks great on a page, its real effectiveness is cutting out unnecessary work and giving the company focus.

 Do you know who the founders are, really?